- Almost all snakes in the northern hemisphere breed in the spring from March through May.

 How Many Eggs Does a Snake Lay?

 Snakes that are small in size tend to lay fewer eggs than larger snakes.
-Some small snakes lay as few as 10 or as many as 30 eggs.
-A large snake-like python can lay 100 eggs or even more in some cases.
+Some small snakes lay as few as two or three up to as many as 30 eggs.
+A large snake, like a reticulated python can lay 100 eggs or even more in some cases.

 Where Do Snakes Lay Their Eggs?